shubhamsorya/flask_resnet50_img_classification/README.md

 # deploy-heroku
-Deploy an Image Classification Model on Heroku
+Deploy a flask application on Image Classification Model using resnet50 architecture on Heroku PaaS.